NAIST-SE/PATSQL/README.md

 ## Paper
 "PATSQL: Efficient Synthesis of SQL Queries from Example Tables with Quick Inference of Projected Columns", submitted to [arXiv](https://arxiv.org/abs/2010.05807).

-## Third-party libraries included in this project
+## Third-party libraries used in this project
+See the transitive dependencies from each link below.

 ### JUnit Jupiter API
 Module "junit-jupiter-api" of JUnit 5.
 License: EPL 2.0